dhammacakka/americanmonk/content/posts/monks-and-taxes.md

 </p>

 ### Summary
-Under U.S. law, many donations given to monks function as **taxable income**, even when offered with faith and good intention.
+Unless one has a vow of poverty and an "agent of the order" (which means one does not take money or even personal allowable requisites), then there are many tax laws to abide to.
+Under U.S. law, many donations given to monks function as **taxable income**, even when offred as allowable requsiites.
 The key distinction is not *Vinaya intention*, but whether the support is **regular, role-based, and relied upon for livelihood**.
 Similar principles may also apply in countries such as Australia and the United Kingdom.

 * **Regular cash donations, stipends, allowable requisites and ongoing benefits** are generally treated as income and subject to Self-Employment tax.
 * **One-off, unsolicited personal gifts** may remain non-taxable when they are irregular, not relied upon, and not part of a support system.